Counseling Psychology, M.Ed.

 Areas of Specialization: The program offers concentrations in Mental Health Counseling and School Counseling.

-Job Prospects: Graduates typically engage in careers as licensed professional counselors or school counselors, or use their degree to pursue doctoral training in a field related to Counseling Psychology.
+Job Prospects: Graduates typically engage in careers as licensed professional counselors or certified school counselors, or use their degree to pursue doctoral training in a field related to Counseling Psychology.

 Non-Matriculated Student Policy: Students may take up to, but not more than, 9 credits of graduate study in the program before being admitted to the program.
 The credits transfer into the program, if the student is admitted.
 Students completing non-matriculated courses before being admitted to the program are NOT guaranteed admission.

-Financing Opportunities: Financial support opportunities may include scholarships, tuition remission, and other financial aid such as grants, loans, and federal work study.
+Financing Opportunities: Financial support opportunities may include scholarships, tuition remission, and other financial aid such as grants, loans and federal work study.

 Admission Requirements and Deadlines